revit13/hello-world-read-module/README.md

 ### Before you begin

 Install Fybrik using the [Quick Start](https://fybrik.io/dev/get-started/quickstart/) guide.
-This sample assumes the use of the built-in catalog, Open Policy Agent (OPA) and flight module.
+This sample assumes the use of the built-in catalog and Open Policy Agent (OPA).

 > ***Notice: Please follow `version compatbility matrix` section above for deploying the correct version of Fybrik and this module.***